Dart-o-s/robs_luxx/plan.md

         [ ] OPEN for a later "import" statement, we need to remember which files are already loaded [ ] OPEN think how to make/declare "instance vars" as in, the init()-method initializes them, there could be list with names as in small-talk.
+    [ ] OPEN BRK statement to get into the monitor.
     [ ]

 ## Prio two